gvwilson/sensibleadventures/cloudherd/cloudherd.md

 his body.
 Now he stood, arched his back, and padded forward to join Granna Fee at Big Blue's leading edge.

-The soldiers' makeshift camp sat on a barren pinnacle of rock that rose like an island out of the forest.
-A dozen drab gray tents huddled around a small fire.
+The soldiers' makeshift camp sat on a barren pinnacle of rock that rose out of the forest like an island.
+A dozen drab tents huddled around a small fire.
-Shading her eyes with her hand, Noxy saw a handful of men moving about, some propped against one another to stay upright.
+Shading her eyes with her hand, Noxy saw a dozen men moving about, some propped against one another to stay upright.

 Grappa Gas gave a low whistle.
-"The *tralpa* isn't going to like this," he said.
+"The *tralpa* really isn't going to like this," he said.

-"Neither is my daughter," Granna Fee replied.
+"Never mind the *tralpa*," Granna Fee replied.
+"What do you think my daughter is going to say?"

-One of the soldiers spotted the clouds a moment later.
-The cloudherds were too far away to hear his shouts, but there was no mistaking the urgency in the way he waved his arms, or the way his companions rousted their weakened and injured comrades.
+One of the soldiers spotted them a moment later.
+They were too far away to hear his shouts, but there was no mistaking the urgency in the way he waved his arms, or in the way his companions hurried to roust their injured comrades.

 "Keep your eyes wide," Grappa Gas ordered Noxy curtly.
 "Forest might be happy to let us take them, or it might not."

 It wasn't.
-Without warning a hundred angry voices cawed behind them, and suddenly they were in the midst of a flock of gray-shouldered mountain crows, each one an angry feathered missle with sharp claws and a pecking beak.
-Noxy screamed as one grabbed her hair and another took hold of her collar and pecked her shoulder.
+An angry voice cawed behind them, then a hundred more, and all at once they were surrounded by a flock of gray-shouldered mountain crows, each one an angry feathered missile with sharp claws and a pecking beak.
+Noxy screamed as a crow grabbed her hair.
+Another took hold of her collar and pecked her shoulder.
 She screamed again, swatting at them as Granna Fee and Grappa Gas yelled and did the same.
-She could *feel* their anger coursing through her own veins.
+She could *feel* their anger coursing through her veins.

 The tiger's roar sent the birds wheeling into the air above them and hurtling away.
-Noxy slapped at her hair one last time, not quite believing that the attack was over.
+Noxy slapped at her hair one last time, not quite believing the attack was over.

 A faint shout from up ahead told her that it wasn't.
 Aft spun the end of a coil of rope over his head to keep them at bay while Sensy and Rash batted at any